10 Common Propane Tank Problems (and how to take care of them)

 9. Unsightly Tanks

-Maybe you like the idea of propane, and you have the space, but you just can’t stand the thought of some big ugly tanks in your yard.
+Maybe you like the idea of propane, and you have the space, but you just can’t stand the thought of a big ugly tank in your yard.
 What are you going to do about it?

 Well, you have multiple options.